richeyward/richeyward.github.io/content/posts/digitron/mhrd/04-muxers_&_adders/index.md

 Here’s the truth table for the full adder:

 ![Full Adder Truth Table](f1-truthtable.png)

+The concept is identical to the Half Adder when the `carryIn` is `0`, however the behaviour changes when it is enabled.
+Firstly the `out` is flipped, and the `carryOut` changes behaviour from an AND gate to an OR gate.
+Easiest way to solve this is by:

+- Adding an OR to the inputs, and a NOT to the output of the XOR gate.
+- Adding two MUX switches, and use the `carryIn` as the selector
+- When `carryIn` is `0`, use the output like the Half Adder
+- When `carryIn` is `1`, use the negated XOR output, and the OR gate output

 The wiring for the full adder looks like this: